Promoting Perspectives for promising potential workforce in the Baltic Sea Region

 Wrap-up of project achievements

 Many refugees and immigrants struggled to enter labour markets across the Baltic Sea region.
-The Interreg project Prosper BSR brought together Business Support Organisations and NGOs with public authorities to share knowledge and open doors to employment and entrepreneurship for refugees while addressing skilled labour shortages.
+The Interreg project Prosper BSR brought together Business Support Organisations, NGOs, and public authorities to exchange knowledge, and open pathways to employment and entrepreneurship, while also addressing skilled labour shortages.

-The project Prosper BSR successfully connected Business Support Organisations (BSOs), public institutions, and Non-Governmental Organisations (NGOs), to improve and coordinate their support for the employment of refugees and immigrants into the labour markets of the Baltic Sea region, providing them with knowledge, tools and spaces for exchange.
+The Interreg project Prosper BSR successfully connected Business Support Organisations (BSOs), public institutions, and Non-Governmental Organisations (NGOs), to improve and coordinate their support for the employment of refugees and immigrants in the labour markets of the Baltic Sea region, providing them with knowledge, tools and spaces for exchange.

 In a nutshell, the project delivered:

-- Four networks for the integration of refugees in Poland, Lithuania, Latvia and BSR-wide
+• Four networks for the integration of refugees in Latvia, Lithuania, Poland and BSR-wide

-Prosper BSR developed a comprehensive Training Programme to equip BSO staff with the knowledge and skills needed to support refugee integration across the regions’ labour markets.
-The programme was prepared and tested together with BSOs in Latvia, Lithuania, Poland, and Germany, enabling strong exchange of experience and closer ties between organisations.
+Prosper BSR developed a comprehensive Training Programme to equip Business Support Organisations (BSOs) staff with the knowledge and skills needed to support refugee integration across the regions’ labour markets.
+The programme was prepared and tested in a transnational setting together with BSOs in Latvia, Lithuania, Poland, and Germany, enabling a strong exchange of experience, closer ties between organisations and strengthening the work of these institutions.

-Prosper BSR developed three regional networks for BSOs, NGOs, public authorities and labour market entities to support refugee integration and entrepreneurship in Poland, Latvia and Lithuania.
+Prosper BSR developed three regional networks for BSOs, NGOs, public authorities and labour market entities to support refugee integration and entrepreneurship in Poland, Latvia and Lithuania, and one network that is BSR-wide.
 These networks function as transnational, cross-sector ecosystems where organisations exchange knowledge, develop joint initiatives, and support each other in responding to labour market needs.
+The Latvian network is coordinated by the Chamber of Commerce and Industry Latvia; the Lithuanian by the Vilnius Chamber of Commerce and Industry, the Polish network by the Polish Chamber of Commerce and Industry whereas the transnational network is coordinated by Hanse Parliament.

 Altogether, 24 organisations – BSOs, NGOs, public authorities, and labour market organisations from Poland, Latvia, Lithuania, and Germany – came together to strengthen the economic and social integration of refugees.
 The greatest value of working transnationally was the exchange of practices, streamlining support services, and joint initiatives.
 They enable NGOs and BSOs to engage directly with labour market actors, while public authorities and BSOs cooperate more effectively, building a strong alliance for refugee employment.